Danish-1311/Covid19-Report-Indonesia/Dataset/README.md

 # Indonesia Covid-19 Datasets

 In the Dataset directory, there are several datasets that we have been collecting and/or aggregating, such as:
-- __owid_covid_data__: This dataset originally have been collected from [Our World in Data (OWID)](https://ourworldindata.org/) for over country.
-As of 26 January 2021 the dataset columns are the columns are:
+- __owid_covid_data__: This dataset originally have been collected from [Our World in Data (OWID)](https://ourworldindata.org/) for all countries in the world.
+ As of 26 January 2021 the dataset columns are:
 `iso_code`, `continent`, `location`, `date`, `total_cases`, `new_cases`, `new_cases_smoothed`, `total_deaths`, `new_deaths`,
 `new_deaths_smoothed`, `total_cases_per_million`, `new_cases_per_million`, `new_cases_smoothed_per_million`, `total_deaths_per_million`, `new_deaths_per_million`,
 `new_deaths_smoothed_per_million`, `reproduction_rate, icu_patients`, `icu_patients_per_million`, `hosp_patients`, `hosp_patients_per_million`, `weekly_icu_admissions`,